Governance

 Global anti-bribery program

 As a global company, the Group operates in countries with a wide range of risk profiles, making anti-bribery a central focus of its global compliance program, along with regional compliance education efforts.
-In 2020, the Group launched the Global Anti-Bribery Policy to reinforce its expectations of all employees and third-parties acting on its behalf.
-This policy reinforces the Group’s longstanding policy against bribery and corruption and represents another significant milestone toward achieving the Group’s long-term goal of having a best-in-class global ethics and compliance program.
-This policy builds upon the Code of Conduct and conveys the Group's comprehensive policy against all forms of corruption, addressing topics such as bribery, facilitating payments, gifts and entertainment, dealings with third parties, books and records, and political contributions.
-The Global Anti-Bribery Policy was launched via live and online training in each region, together with various other communications from leaders.
-The policy applies to employees of the Group companies across the globe, including joint ventures that it controls, and third parties acting on the Group’s behalf.
-Where the Group participates in but does not control a joint-venture relationship, it encourages partners to adopt similar requirements and abide by the principles of this Policy in their own operations.
-In addition to reflecting updates to the Code of Conduct, the Group also plans to update its Anti-Bribery Policy in 2023 to realize the “Bridgestone E8 Commitment.
+In 2023, the Group updated its Global Anti-Bribery Policy, which was launched in 2020, to reinforce its expectations of all employees and third-parties acting on its behalf and to realize the Bridgestone E8 Commitment.
+This policy reinforces the Group’s longstanding stance against bribery and corruption and represents another significant milestone toward achieving the Group’s long-term goal of having an effective global ethics and compliance program.
+This policy builds upon the Code of Conduct and conveys the Group's comprehensive stance against all forms of corruption, addressing topics such as bribery, facilitating payments, gifts and entertainment, dealings with third parties, books and records, and political contributions.
+The policy applies to employees of Group companies around the world, including joint ventures that it controls, and third parties acting on the Group’s behalf.
+Where the Group participates in but does not control a joint-venture relationship, it encourages partners to adopt similar requirements and abide by the principles of this policy in their own operations.

 The Group’s commitment to ethics and compliance extends to third parties with whom it does business.
 Accordingly, a variety of third parties that the Group engages and works with are subject to the expectations of the Code of Conduct and the Global Anti-Bribery Policy, including the Group’s comprehensive prohibition of bribery and corruption described above.